Adjustable Combs in Brandon, VT

 - Repeat the process until you achieve the desired left/right bead alignment.

 - Loosen one or the other of the upper comb adjustment screws on the side that you would like to move up or down.

 - There is a space between the top comb and the buttstock below.
 There are 16 graduation dots, 8 on either side.
 These dots are used to adjust the top comb angle that you desire.
 Similarly, there are graduation lines on the bottom comb base that can be used to measure left and right adjustment.

 - When finished setting the top comb tilt &/or height adjustment, remember the number of dots showing on either side for future reference (some find it easier to take a picture with their cell phone) to accomplish this task.

-- It is recommended that from time to time, or just before shooting, to take your #15 Torx Plus Allen Wrench and snug down the two top comb screws.
+- It is recommended that from time to time, or just before shooting, to take your #15 Torx Plus Allen Flag Key Wrench and check to be sure the two top comb screws are snug.

 - You are now ready to begin shooting.